What is it?

 Though widely regarded as unsafe, belladonna is taken by mouth as a sedative, to stop bronchial spasms in asthma and whooping cough, and as a cold and hay fever remedy.
 It is also used for Parkinson's disease, colic, inflammatory bowel disease, motion sickness, and as a painkiller.

 Belladonna is used in ointments that are applied to the skin for joint pain, pain along the sciatic nerve, and general nerve pain.
-Belladonna is also used in plasters (medicine-filled gauze applied to the skin) for mental disorders, a behavior disorder that involves hyperactivity and inability to concentrate, excessive sweating, and asthma.
+Belladonna is also used in plasters (medicine-filled gauze applied to the skin) for mental disorders, inability to control muscle movements, excessive sweating, and asthma.

 Belladonna is also used as suppositories for hemorrhoids.